ibm-cloud-docs/cloud-pak-data/getting-started.md

 You can choose which services to install when you install {{site.data.keyword.cpd_full}}.

 - [Apache Spark](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/spark.html): Use the Analytics Engine powered by Apache Spark as a compute engine to run analytical and machine learning jobs.
-See [Installing Apache Spark](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/wsj/install/install-spark-intro.html).

 - [Cognos Dashboards](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/cde.html): Use sophisticated visualizations in an analytics project to identify patterns in your data so that you can make timely and effective decisions.
-See [Installing Cognos Dashboards](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/cognos/dashboard/dashboard-install.html).

 - [Data Virtualization](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/dv.html): Create data sets from disparate data sources so that you can query and use the data as if it came from a single source.
 When you provision this service, check the **You must check this box if you updated the kernel semaphore parameter** check box and use the `ibmc-file-gold-gid` storage class.
-See [Installing Data Virtualization](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/dv/install-dv.html).

 - [Db2 Warehouse](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/db2wh.html):
 Take advantage of in-memory data processing and in-database analytics in an analytics data warehouse that supports automated scaling.
-See [Installing Db2 Warehouse](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/dbs/db2w-install-ovu.html).

 - [IBM Streams](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/streams.html):
 Enable continuous and fast analysis of large volumes of moving data so that you can develop and run analytics applications that process in-flight data.
-See [Installing IBM Streams](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/streams/install-intro.html).

 - [Open Source Management](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/osg.html)
 Make it easy for developers and data scientists to find and access approved open source packages.
-See [Installing Open Source Management](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/opensource/opensource-install.html).

 - [RStudio Server](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/rstudio.html)
 Use an integrated development environment for working with R in Watson Studio to create R Shiny applications.
-See [Installing RStudio Server](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/wsj/install-rstudio.html).

 - [Watson Knowledge Catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/wkc.html): Know your data inside and out.
 Ensure that your data is high quality, aligns with business objectives, and complies with regulations.
-See [Installing Watson Knowledge Catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/wsj/install/install-wkc.html).

 - [Watson Machine Learning](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/wml.html): Build analytical models and neural networks that are trained with your data.
 Then, deploy them into production at scale.
-See [Installing Watson Machine Learning](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/wsj/ml-install.html).

 - [Watson OpenScale](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/aiopenscale.html): Infuse your AI with trust and transparency.
 Understand how your AI models make decisions to detect and mitigate bias.
-See [Installing Watson OpenScale](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/openscale/openscale-install-overview.html).

 - [Watson Studio](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/wsl.html): Build custom models and infuse your business with AI and machine learning.
-See [Installing Watson Studio](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/wsj/install/install-ws.html).

 ## Supported versions
 {: supported-versions}